-Perimeter of a Rectangle Definition
+Perimeter of a Rectangle

 Perimeter of a Rectangle Formula

-The perimeter of a Rectangle is
+The perimeter of rectangle formula is given by

 Example 1: Find the perimeter of a rectangle whose length is 9 cm and width is 16 cm.